Embeddings

 pip install gensim

-To clean the dataset we have downloaded we are going to use regular expressions, which is usually already installed in python, and nltk which is a natural language processing library.
-To install it with conda we use
+To clean the dataset we have downloaded, we are going to use regular expressions, which is usually already installed in Python, and nltk, which is a natural language processing library.
+To install it with Conda, we use

 conda install -c anaconda nltk